cometapp/engine/content/article3/main.md

 ## You Only Look Once (YOLO)
 The YOLO model developped by [J. Redmon and al. (2016)](https://arxiv.org/pdf/1506.02640.pdf) directely predict bounding boxes and class probabilities with a single network and a single evaluation.
 The simplicity of the YOLO model allow a high frequence of computation to realize real-time predictions.

-Initially, the model takes an image as input, it divides it into an SxS grid and each cell associated to a grid predicts B bounding boxes and their confidence scores.
+Initially, the model takes an image as input.
+It divides it into an SxS grid and each cell associated to a grid predicts B bounding boxes and their confidence scores.
 This confidence is simply the probability to detect the object multiply by the IoU between the predicted and the ground truth boxes.

 ![51_yolo_ex](51_yolo_ex.PNG)*Example of application.
 The input image is divided into an SxS grid, B bounding boxes are predicted (regression) and a class is predicted among C classes (classification) over the most confident ones.
 Source: [J. Redmon and al. (2016)](https://arxiv.org/pdf/1506.02640.pdf)*

 The CNN used is inspired by the [GoogLeNet](https://arxiv.org/pdf/1409.4842.pdf) model introducing the inception modules.
 The network has 24 convolutional layers followed by 2 fully-connected layers.
-Reduction layers with 1x1 filters [^3] followed by 3x3 convolutional layers replace the initial inception modules.
+Reduction layers with 1x1 filters[^3] followed by 3x3 convolutional layers replace the initial inception modules.
 The Fast YOLO model is a lighter version with only 9 convolutional layers and fewer number of filters.
-Most of the convolutional layers are trained using the ImageNet dataset with classification.
-Four convolutional layers followed by two fully-connected layers following the previous network, these layers are trained with the 2007 and 2012 PASCAL VOC datasets.
+Most of the convolutional layers are pretrained using the ImageNet dataset with classification.
+Four convolutional layers followed by two fully-connected layers are added to the previous network and it is entire retrained with the 2007 and 2012 PASCAL VOC datasets.

 The final layer outputs a SxSx(C+B*5) tensor corresponding to the predictions for each cell of the grid.
 C is the number of estimated probabilities for each class.
 B is the fixed number of bouding boxes each one related to 4 coordinates (coordinates of the center of the box, width and height) and a confidence value.

 With the previous models, the predicted bounding boxes were often containing an object.
 The YOLO model predict a high number of bounding boxes on the entire image thus there are a lot of bounding boxes without any object.
-The Non-Maximum Suppression (NMS) method is applied at the end of the network.
-It consists in grouping highly-overlapping bounding boxes into a single one by keeping the boxe with the higher confidence value.
+The **Non-Maximum Suppression** (NMS) method is applied at the end of the network.
+It consists in grouping highly-overlapping bounding boxes into a single one by keeping the box with the higher confidence value.
 The authors noticed that there are still few false positive detected.

 ![52_yolo_architecture](52_yolo_architecture.PNG)*YOLO architecture: it is composed of 24 convolutional layers and 2 fully-connected layers.
 Source: [J. Redmon and al. (2016)](https://arxiv.org/pdf/1506.02640.pdf)*

 The YOLO model has a 63.7% mAP score over the 2007 PASCAL VOC dataset and a 57.9% mAP score over the 2012 PASCAL VOC dataset.
 The Fast YOLO model has lower scores but they have both real time performances.

 Caption: Real Time Systems on PASCAL VOC 2007.
 Comparaison of speeds and performances for models trained with the 2007 and 2012 PASCAL VOC datasets.
-The published resultsa correspond to the implementations of [J. Redmon and al. (2016)](https://arxiv.org/pdf/1506.02640.pdf).
+The published results correspond to the implementations of [J. Redmon and al. (2016)](https://arxiv.org/pdf/1506.02640.pdf).

 |Model|mAP|FPS|Real Time speed|
 |-------|-------|-------|-------|